Through Their Eyes: Teens Talk Violence

 Use the hashtag #throughtheireyes throughout the night to contribute to the conversation.

-Mayor Kathy Sheehan and Albany Police Chief Eric Hawkins will continue the conversation one-on-one with News10 ABC In the Morning Friday July 2 live in the studio.
+Mayor Kathy Sheehan and Albany Police Chief Eric Hawkins will continue the conversation one-on-one with NEWS10 In the Morning Friday, July 2 live in the studio.